himpu-k/deploy-flutter-quiz-app/README.md

 # 3 challenges

+1. Creating tests for the code.
+2. Deploying the application.
+3. Creating reusable code.

 # 3 learning moments

 1. Creating a reusable BaseScreen for all the screens to be consistent with each other.
+2. Deploying the application using GitHub Pages.
+3. Writing test coverage over 50%.

 # Dependencies